cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/example_pump_asset_hierarchy/README.md

 # example_pump_asset_hierarchy

-This module contains an example of source data for pumps and their associated assets with a transformations into CDF classic asset hierarchy.
+This module contains an example of source data for pumps and their associated assets with a transformation that moves the data into the CDF classic asset hierarchy.

 ## About the data